-The company will need to ensure that it will have available the financial statements required by the SEC and prospective investors in the offering.
-Moreover, as a result of recent reforms, following the IPO the company will be affirmatively required by rule to maintain "internal control over financial reporting" ("internal controls") to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with generally accepted accounting principles ("GAAP"), and to maintain "disclosure controls and procedures" ("disclosure controls") designed to ensure that the totality of information required to be disclosed by public companies (i.e., not only financial but all other disclosure as well) is recorded, processed, summarized and reported within the required timeframes.
+Moreover, following the IPO, the company will be affirmatively required by rule to maintain "internal control over financial reporting" ("internal controls") to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with generally accepted accounting principles ("GAAP"), and to maintain "disclosure controls and procedures" ("disclosure controls") designed to ensure that the totality of information required to be disclosed by public companies (i.e., not only financial but all other disclosure as well) is recorded, processed, summarized and reported within the required timeframes.
 In essence, these are procedures and processes designed to ensure the company can make its various disclosure obligations as a public company.
-The company's CEO and CFO will be required personally to sign certifications to the SEC concerning the company's internal controls and disclosure controls.
-In addition, the company's auditors may be required to audit such internal controls and attest to management's assessment of those internal controls.
+The company's CEO and CFO will be required to sign quarterly certifications to the SEC concerning the company's internal controls and disclosure controls.
+In addition, the company's auditors will be required to audit such internal controls and, if the company does not qualify as an EGC, attest to management's assessment of those internal controls.
 Prior to the IPO, these requirements may necessitate remediation of deficiencies identified by the auditors in the company's internal controls.